ryanaltvater/generator-liquid/README.md

 ##### <a name="wp-plugins-required"></a>Required

-After installation, these plugins are automagically activated and cannot be deactivated.
+After these plugins automagically install, they are activated and cannot be deactivated.

 - [Advanced Custom Fields Pro](https://advancedcustomfields.com/pro/)
 - [BackupBuddy](https://ithemes.com/purchase/backupbuddy/)